-- a.
-How will the workshop build upon and broaden the participants' existing knowledge of the topic area? - b.
-How will the workshop connect participants with other professionals confronting similar challenges? - c.
-What skills and approaches will Fellows learn to help them confront the issues explored in the workshop?
+- How will the workshop build upon and broaden the participants' existing knowledge of the topic area? - How will the workshop connect participants with other professionals confronting similar challenges? - What skills and approaches will Fellows learn to help them confront the issues explored in the workshop?

-Offerors should identify appropriate and balanced speakers, in addition to the main facilitator, who will add specialized content to the course.
+Applicants should identify appropriate and balanced speakers, in addition to the main facilitator, who will add specialized content to the course.